 Waharaka Thero: No. Think about it this way.
-Anicca nature is everywhere in this world.
 The characteristic of dukkha is experienced by the mind.

 - Suffering arises ONLY IF we attach to things of anicca nature. - Those things with anicca nature WILL ALWAYS be there in the world.